- Get Involved

 Theme: ARC - Public Health

-ExCHANGE is a collaboration between organisations in Devon and the South-West Peninsula concerned with the care and happiness of care home residents: the University of Exeter; the National Institute for Health Research Collaboration for Applied Research Collaboration for the South-West Peninsula (PenARC); the South West Care Collaborative - a group of over 50 independent care providers committed to improving the lives of those living in their care through a programme of continual review and improvement; and the South West Academic Health Science Network (SW AHSN).
+ExCHANGE is a collaboration between organisations in Devon and the South-West Peninsula concerned with the care and happiness of care home residents: PenARC; the University of Exeter; the South West Care Collaborative - a group of over 50 independent care providers committed to improving the lives of those living in their care through a programme of continual review and improvement and the South West Academic Health Science Network (SW AHSN).

 Ad hoc working between these partners has been taking place for several years, and the current 18-month project has been funded by The Alzheimer’s Society and the Dunhill Medical Trust.
 The objective of the Collaboration is to catalyse the existing relationships and develop and test a creative model of engaging care home practitioners and other stakeholders in research.
 Importantly, our project does not centre on a single provider but on many small local providers already connected and committed to improvement.